 If you’ve mustered up the courage to crush your weight loss goal, let Betterme take the sting out of this demanding process.
 Our app will help you restructure your habits, remold your life and crank up your fitness results!

 One of the best weight loss tips for beginners is to always watch what and how you eat.
 As mentioned above, for you to effectively lose weight and keep it off, you need to eat at a calorie deficit.
 But which exact diet is best for you?

 Consuming a well-balanced diet is one way to ensure that you lose those stubborn pounds.
 A balanced diet.
-A balanced diet is one that not only provides us with enough energy to keep up with bodily functions and our day to day activities, but it is also one that helps maintain or improve overall health.
+A balanced diet is one that not only provides us with enough energy to keep up with bodily functions and our day-to-day activities, but is also one that helps maintain or improve overall health.

 - Fruits and vegetables